 If your cat is very timid, place treats near your cat and step away.
 Over time, slowly move closer or stay longer each time you do this and talk in your soft, encouraging tone.
 If you're patient, you can work it up to taking a treat out of your hand.

 For cats who are scared in specific situations, such as when a stranger enters the house, concentrate on overcoming that fear in particular.
-Whenever someone comes over, give your cat a treat so they know it's okay for that person to be there.
+Whenever someone comes over, give your cat a treat so they know it's OK for that person to be there.
 These situations will take more time and you might be able to enlist the help of understanding friends or family members who come by regularly.

-While a hiding cat may not bother you, constant anxiety increases stress that can make cats sick.
+While a hiding cat may not bother you, constant anxiety increases the stress that can make cats sick.
 For instance, stress can aggravate bladder inflammation (cystitis), which in turn prompts hit-or-miss bathroom behaviors.
 Even when the bladder doesn’t hurt, anxious cats use potty deposits or will increase scratching behavior as a way to calm themselves—sort of the way nervous humans bite their fingernails.

 Pilling cats, especially fearful felines, can make their anxiety worse and leave you a bloody mess.
 Most drugs can be compounded into tasty treats, or turned into salves you can smear on the cat’s ear to be absorbed through the skin.
 Some medications may take several days or weeks before you’ll notice any improvement, so be patient.